okohll/abdocs/content/docs/views/joins/types-of-join.md

 ![Joins Venn diagram](/joins-venn.png)

 ## Cross join
-There's one final type to consider that can be used in agileBase.
-Strictly speaking, it isn't a join at all, but it does bring together data from left and right sides in a particular way, so we'll think of it as a join here and it's treated as such in agileBase.
+There's one final type to consider that can be used in Agilebase.
+Strictly speaking, it isn't a join at all, but it does bring together data from left and right sides in a particular way, so we'll think of it as a join here and it's treated as such in Agilebase.

 If you have a mathematical background, it may help to know that it produces a cartesian product, or cross product, of all rows in the left and right sides.